rule

 Text 34

-May the Supreme Lord in every nook and corner, in all directions, above and below, from all sides, from within and from without, in the form of Nrisimhadev annihilate all worldly fears by His mighty roar [or song, see the Nrisimha Pranâma]; may He with His effulgence overshadow all other influences.
+May the Supreme Lord in every nook and corner, in all directions, above and below, on all sides, from within and from without, in the form of Nrisimhadeva annihilate all worldly fears with His mighty roar [or song, see the Nrisimha Pranāma].
+May He with His effulgence overshadow all other influences.'

-May the Supreme Lord In every nook and corner, in all directions, above and below, from all sides, from within and from without in the form of Nrsimhadev annihilate all worldly fears by His mighty roar [or song, see the Nrsimha Pranâma]; may He with His effulgence overshadow all other influences.
+May the Supreme Lord In every nook and corner, in all directions, above and below, from all sides, from within and from without in the form of Nrsimhadev annihilate all worldly fears by His mighty roar [or song, see the Nrsimha Pranāma]; may He with His effulgence overshadow all other influences.
 (Vedabase)

 Text 35

-O King Indra, under the protection of this mystic armor relating to Lord Nârâyana that I described, will you conquer very easily the leaders of the demoniac hordes.
+S'rī Vis'varūpa continued:] 'Oh King Indra, when you, the way I described it, under the protection of this [mystic] armor relate to Lord Nārāyana, you will conquer very easily the leaders of the demoniac hordes.

-O King Indra, under the protection of this mystic armor relating to Lord Nârâyana that I described, will you conquer very easily the leaders of the demoniac hordes.
+O King Indra, under the protection of this mystic armor relating to Lord Nārāyana that I described, will you conquer very easily the leaders of the demoniac hordes.
 (Vedabase)

 Text 36